 Last updated: January 11, 2022

 Community would never expect you to undertake this role without proper training.
-To ensure you are confident in your role as a Workplace Representative, our team offer in-person and virtual training on various topics to support you in your role.
-This includes, but is not limited to training on; your role and responsibilities, regulation, automation and technology in the workplace, supporting your colleagues, negotiations, organising and employment law.
+To ensure you are confident in your role as an Equalities Representative, our team offer in-person and virtual training on diverse topics to support you in your role.
+This includes, but is not limited to, your role and responsibilities, equality law, domestic violence, disability law, transgender awareness, negotiations and more.

 Visit our events calendar to register for upcoming training.

-As a Representative, you also get access to our RepCentre – a central hub for all the resources and information you need as a Community Workplace Representative.
+As a Representative, you also get access to our RepCentre – a central hub for all the resources and information you need as a Community Equalities Representative.

 We recommend you take full advantage of our Representative training opportunities.
 If you have any queries, please contact us.

-Speak to your local Representative on site if you have one, and they’ll be able to explain what opportunities are available.
-If you don’t have a Representative on site or want further information, contact your regional team.
+Speak to your local Representative on site if you have one, and they’ll able to explain what opportunities are available.
+If you don’t have a Representative on site or want further information, contact our equalities team at email@example.com.